opentoonz/opentoonz/CONTRIBUTING.md

 ## Bugs

 If you find bugs, please report details about them using [issues](https://github.com/opentoonz/opentoonz/issues).
+Please include information needed to reproduce the bug, including the operating system and information directly relating to the issue.
+Links to screen captures of what is observed on screen or video of specific steps to produce the problem are very helpful.
 Then we will try to reproduce the bugs and fix them.
 Unfortunately, bugs can sometimes only be reproduced in your own environment, so we cannot reproduce them.
 If you believe you can fix the bug, please submit a pull request.

 ## Features

 If you had an idea about a new feature, please implement it and send a pull request to us.
 If you cannot implement the feature, please open a topic on the [Google Group Page](https://groups.google.com/forum/#!forum/opentoonz_en).
 It enables us to discuss implementations of the feature there.
 Feature requests posted on GitHub without an active developer or funding will be closed to keep the issue tracker from becoming cluttered with unfulfilled feature requests.

 ## Translations